Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 `4.
 Final Selection:`
 - Identifies the best route in the final population and prints the best total travel distance.

+#### `Functions Completed:`

+`**calculate_fitness:**`

+- Computes the total travel distance of a proposed delivery route.

+- If the route includes disconnected nodes (represented with a distance of 100000), a large penalty is applied.

+- Returns the negative of the total distance to align with the goal of minimizing distance (since GA selects based on maximum fitness).

+`**select_in_tournament:**`

+- Implements tournament selection to pick individuals for crossover.

+- Randomly selects a subset of individuals.

+- From this subset, selects the individual with the highest fitness.

+- Appends the winning individual to the list of selected parents.

 #### `Performance Analysis:`

 - **Best total distance:** 1131.0